Celso Borges

-Celso Borges Mora (born 27 May 1988), is a Costa Rican professional footballer who plays as a central midfielder for Liga FPD club Alajuelense and the Costa Rica national team.
-With 158 international appearances, he is the most capped player in Costa Rica's history.
+Celso Borges Mora (born 27 May 1988) is a Costa Rican professional footballer who plays as a central midfielder for Liga FPD club Alajuelense.
+With 163 international appearances, he is the most capped player in Costa Rica's history.

 Early years

 His father is Alexandre Guimarães, Brazilian-born, Costa Rican-raised ex-footballer and coach.
-He was born in Costa Rica's capital city San José and during his highschool years he attended Sistema Educativo Saint Clare Highschool, where he also took part in the school's team and was taught everything about soccer by Costa Rican football legend don Juan Varela.
+He was born in Costa Rica's capital city San José and during his high school years, he attended Saint Clare High School, where he also took part in the school's team.
 His studies were often interrupted by his football training and playing outside the country.

 Club career

 Saprissa

 At the age of 18, Borges made his professional debut for Saprissa on 15 January 2006.
 He won five national championships with Saprissa.